reaper47/reaper47.github.io/README.md

 ###Left to do:
 - [ ] Optimize for mobile
 - [ ] Optimize for Chrome, IE, Edge
-- [X] Fix width/height issues
-- [X] Optimize the Real World load time
-- [ ] Validate load times
 - [ ] Add an invisible fixed menu that becomes visible upon hover
 - [ ] Add a quick access back-to-top arrow button
-- [ ] Rearrange the list of KA programs
 - [ ] Design a professional logo
 - [ ] Make a 64x64 website icon and use X-Icon Editor
+- [X] Rearrange the list of KA programs
+- [X] Fix width/height issues
+- [X] Optimize the Real World load time
+- [X] Validate load times